devstaff-crete/DevStaff-Heraklion/README.md

 * [2015-12-22 The Christmas Beerup!](beerups/20151222.md)
 * [2015-11-25 November Beerup](beerups/20151125.md)

+## Shared Documents :book:

+The documents folder contains a list of general purpose documents (e.g. legal, business, presentations, etc.) that DevStaff members have freely shared to be used by others in the community.
+Sharing is caring, so please open a PR with any documents you might have that you feel other DevStaff members could use!

 ## Chat Rooms :speech_balloon:

 The community uses a few different chatrooms based on [Gitter](https://gitter.im/).
 Use one of them to contact us!